Tommy Edman Player Props: Cardinals vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

-- The Blue Jays' 3.88 team ERA ranked 14th across all MLB pitching staffs.
+- The Blue Jays had the 14th-ranked team ERA across all league pitching staffs (3.88).

 - Blue Jays pitchers combined to surrender 180 total home runs last year (1.1 per game).
 That ranked 20th in baseball.

-- Gausman starts for the first time this season for the Blue Jays.
+- Bassitt will make his first start of the season for the Blue Jays.

-- The 32-year-old right-hander last appeared Saturday, Oct.
-8 against the Seattle Mariners, when he started and went 5 2/3 innings.
+- The 34-year-old righty started and threw four innings when he last appeared on Sunday, Oct.
+9 against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.